geoschem/geos-chem-shared-docs/supplemental-guides/error-guide.rst

 netCDF file.

-**Solution:** Try re-downloading the file from the relevant :ref:`GEOS-Chem data portal <data>`.
+**Solution:** Try re-downloading the file from the relevant :ref:`GEOS-Chem data portal <gcid-data>`.
 Downloading a fresh copy of the file is often sufficient to fix this type of issue.
 If the error persists, please open a new GitHub issue to alert the GEOS-Chem Support team, as the corruption may have occured at the original